Type of contract: Contract Agent1

 The offices of the European Banking Authority will be located on Floors 24 to 27, Europlaza, 20 avenue André Prothin, La Défense 4 – 92400 Courbevoie, France.

-Applications including a curriculum vitae in the Europass format12, a motivation letter, and a filled eligibility criteria grid, dated and signed before the deadline should be submitted in English to the following address: EBA-Applications@eba.europa.eu by 8 February 2019 at 12.00 noon London time.
+Applications including a curriculum vitae in the Europass format11, a motivation letter, and a filled eligibility criteria grid, dated and signed should be submitted in English to the following address: EBA-Applications@eba.europa.eu by 11 April 2019 at 12.00 noon London time.
 Please indicate the reference number of this selection, your name and surname in the subject of your email.

 EBA will disregard any application received after deadline.
 Applicants are strongly advised not to wait until the last day to submit their applications, since heavy internet traffic or fault with the internet connection could lead to difficulties in submission.
 The EBA cannot be held responsible for any delay due to such difficulties.

 Only complete applications will be accepted and considered.
 In order for the application to be considered complete candidates must send all documents: curriculum vitae in the Europass format, motivation letter, and eligibility criteria grid dated and signed before the deadline.

 Candidates should assess and check before submitting their application whether they fulfil all the requirements as specified in the vacancy notice, particularly in terms of qualifications and relevant professional experience.

 Professional experience indicated in the curriculum vitae are counted only from the time the candidate obtained the certificate or diploma required for the position and if it is on paid basis (including study grants or internship grants).
 PhDs may be counted as professional experience if the candidates received a study grant or salary during the time of PhD studies.
 The maximum duration counted for PhD is three years provided that the PhD has been successfully concluded by the closing date for applications of the selection procedure.